 Tutorial: Create a Cross-Premises Virtual Network for Site-to-Site Connectivity

-This tutorial walks you through the steps to create an example cross-premises virtual network with a site-to-site connection.
+If you want to create a cloud-only virtual network, see Tutorial: Create a Cloud-Only Virtual Network in Azure.
 If you want to create a point-to-site VPN by using certificates and a VPN client, see Configure a Point-to-Site VPN in the Management Portal.

 This tutorial assumes you have no prior experience using Azure.
-It's meant to help you become familiar with the steps required to create a cross-premises virtual network.
+It's meant to help you become familiar with the steps required to create an example cross-premises virtual network.
 If you're looking for design scenarios and advanced information about Virtual Network, see the Azure Virtual Network Overview.

 Note that the example configuration settings used in this tutorial are not customized for your organization's network.
 If you configure the virtual network and the site-to-site connection using the example configuration settings described in this topic, it will not work.
 To configure a cross-premises virtual network that does work, you must work with your IT department and network administrator to obtain the correct settings.
 For more information, see the Prerequisites section of this topic.